frodefi/bower-main/README.md

 bower-main
 ===============

-Intended to be used with Gulp.
-Get bower main files as normal files array and minimized files array.
+Made to be used with Gulp.
+Get bower main files as normal file names array and as minimized file names array.
-If no minified version is found for some files, these will be available as a 3rd array so you can minify them yourself.
+If no minified version is found for some files, these file names will be available as a 3rd array so you can minify them yourself.
-It uses [bower-main-files](https://www.npmjs.com/package/main-bower-files) and manipulates the result.
+It uses [bower-main-files](https://www.npmjs.com/package/main-bower-files), manipulates the result and checks the availability of a minimized version.

 ## Installation